 EngageBay has a more favorable pricing plan for growing businesses since you can choose a pricing tier depending on your needs while Zoho CRM Plus only has one pricing plan.

 Pipedrive is a sales-oriented CRM.
-It might not be the perfect all-round EngageBay alternative like Hubspot, but it still has some powerful sales-focused features and marketing features that are in the works.
+It might not be the perfect EngageBay alternative like HubSpot, but it still has some powerful sales-focused features and marketing features that are in the works.

-Pipedrive first began, and it still is designed for salespeople.
-So expect to find the basic functionality in a sales CRM.
+Pipedrive is designed for salespeople.
+So, expect to find the basic functionality in a sales CRM.
 Its feature set is designed to improve reps’ productivity, help them close deals faster, and optimize the sales process.